flavianowilliams/HICOLM3/README.md

 The detailed description of each directive can be seen in <a href="https://seer.ufrgs.br/rita/article/view/RITA_VOL26_NR3_90">doi: 10.22456/2175-2745.92486.</a></p>

-* Hicolm.str, with coordinates and species identification of each atom.
-Below is an example of C2H4 molecule, the first collumn in the atomic number, from the second to fourth collumns are the atomic coordinates.
-Next are the specie identification and the last one is the freeze option of each atom (0 freeze, 1 free).
+* Hicolm.str, with coordinates and species id of each atom.
+Below is an example of C2H4 molecule, the first collumn is the atomic number, from the second to fourth collumns are the atomic coordinates.
+Next are the specie id and the last one is the freeze option of each atom (0 freeze, 1 free).

 ```
     6    0.00632000    0.00000000    0.00000000        1      1